 After more chaos in the Five Dynasties period, the Song dynasty introduced a great many variations of the tong bao coinage.
 By the year 997CE 800 million coins were produced each year: 2.5 times that made during the Tang.
 By 1085CE this had grown dramatically to 8 billion coins.
 The following Mongol dynasty used mainly paper currency and some silver; but ordinary people continued to use tong bao coins; some of which were in brass rather than bronze.
 When the Ming dynasty took over in 1368, the rulers moved back to greater reliance on coinage and established controlled mints producing bronze coins in five denominations (1;2;3;5 and 10).
 In 1375CE the weight and composition (100% copper) were stipulated.
 For larger denominations the Ming used silver rather than paper currency.
 Reforms during the early Qing dynasty standardized 1,000 cash coins to be worth the same as one tael (liang) of silver.

 Paper money came into use in the Tang dynasty as a larger denomination of currency to replace the bulky ‘bolt of silk’.
 Originally paper money was really just an official printed receipt and it was called ‘Flying money’.
 It was far more convenient and safer to transport compared to carrying a vast weight of strings of coins or bolts of silk for large transactions.
 The money was printed in color on special paper (up to six colors by 1107CE) and was given a limited life: it had to be replaced or exchanged within three years.
 It was initially mistrusted when it was brought in by Wang Anshi.
 By the end of the Song dynasty paper money equivalent to 70 million strings of cash were being printed and became preferred to coins; the rulers imposed tight control over the supply of paper money so it could be trusted by the people.
 The Yuan dynasty tried to maintain the paper currency but inflation proved ruinous.
 Marco Polo was so impressed that a whole chapter of his great book was devoted to describing the paper money system.
 In the late Qing period there were many independent banks that all printed their own notes.

 The modern paper currency is the 人民币 rénmínbì 'People's Currency' and is denominated in yuan (CN¥) 元 yuán which is subdivided into 10 角 jiǎo also known as ( 毛 máo).
 Each jiao is subdivided into 10 分 fēn.
 Most money is in the form of paper notes but coins are used for denominations of 1 yuan and less.

-Legends about money trees go back to at least the Three Kingdoms period, shaking the tree would bring a shower of copper coins.
+Legends about money trees go back to at least the Three Kingdoms period, it is reputed that shaking the tree would bring a shower of copper coins.
 Decorative objects were made into the shape of a money tree and occur in burial goods.
 ‘Shaking the Money Tree’ is a popular opera often performed by children.
 The plot of the opera has a celestial lady in waiting coming down to earth to enjoy worldly life but the supreme lord has her dragged back up to heaven.